 Have you seen the sign?

-New Zealand heads to the polls on 23 September.
-For the last two months the landscape has been littered with election hoardings: Bill, Jacinda and Winston’s smiling faces have been everywhere on hoardings varying in shape, size, colour and, of course, political message.
+In the lead up to the General Election, the landscape has become littered with the usual election hoardings: Jacinda, Todd (now Judith) and Winston’s smiling faces are everywhere on hoardings varying in shape, size, colour and, of course, political message.

 Many hoardings are displayed on public property; but many are affixed to the fences, external walls and gardens of private properties.
 This begs the question in the case of leased residential property as to who has the right to put up an election hoarding: the landlord or the tenant?